littlebizzy/force-https/readme.txt

 * skips any external links
 * works with image srcsets too (Version 1.0.2+)
 * no need for additional plugins to fix insecure resources
+* avoids "protocol relative" URLs as recommended by top security experts
 * zero database queries or settings pages
 * huge SEO benefits